 Introduction to Cultural and Historical Studies introduces you to key concepts and ways of thinking about fashion and its context in society and culture.
 You will attend lectures, seminars and workshops, and do a significant amount of reading of academic texts in order to complete a formal academic essay for assessment.
 Completion of this unit will allow you to make an informed choice of subject for study in the second year Cultural and Historical Studies unit.

-In the third term you will undertake the Collaborative Project unit.
+In the third term you will undertake the an option unit.
 This gives you the opportunity to work collaboratively with other students.
 This mirrors the real-world challenges faced by fashion enterprises that depend on close working relationships between departments.
 You will consolidate the knowledge and skills that you have already acquired, and the project will give you opportunities for fieldwork and research, as well as increasing your teamwork and presentation skills.
 The project will be concerned with the development and expression of brands in the marketplace, will have an operational focus, and will address key themes such as sustainability, ethics, entrepreneurship and globalisation.
 You will begin to look at the industry from a managerial viewpoint.

 In the first term you will be able to study a Cultural and Historical Studies unit of your choice that will broaden or deepen your learning of areas relating to your interests in your chosen field.
 You will have the opportunity to participate in lectures, seminars and workshops with students from other courses within your School, and will read relevant academic texts and complete a formal academic essay for assessment.